JardaniWorld/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This script executes to compute the sum of the multiples of 3 below 1024
+This script executes to compute the fibonacci series